 “It was not my intention to install a quarter million light bulbs, but Green Light became popular very quickly, and, out of my passion for energy efficiency and CO2 reduction, grew a strong non-profit.”

 Almost six years later, Hoffman’s goal is to install 343,829 lightbulbs by May 2012 through the organization’s newest initiative, Citizens for Light.
 That’s one compact fluorescent lightbulb for every citizen in New Orleans.

 Each CFL lightbulb is 75 percent more efficient than standard bulbs, drastically lowering one’s electric bill, as well as New Orleans’ carbon footprint.
-Now that the organization has acquired a large inventory of CFLs and enough volunteers to follow through with the commitment, Green Light has set the goal to expand the movement and demonstrate the effects that sustainable living can have on a community.
+Now that the organization has acquired a large inventory of CFLs and enough volunteers to follow through with the commitment, Green Light has created the goal in an effort to expand the movement and demonstrate the effects that sustainable living can have on a community.

 Green Light has already made headway, having worked with schools such as Ben Franklin and KIPP, and, most recently, made a 3,000 bulb commitment with Academy of the Sacred Heart.
 The hope is to create similar programs with other schools as well, to teach the students about the importance of caring for our environment and community.

 Visiting strangers’ homes has led to new opportunities for Green Light New Orleans.
 “When people let us into their homes, they are opening their hearts to us,” explained Hoffman.

 One opportunity was the creation of another initiative, Tip the Block.